 St. Croix Valley Foundation supports area nonprofits through endowment management, capacity building and grant making.

 SCVF Fiscally Sponsored Organizations -- Submitting Expenses

 ENDOWMENT FUND MANAGEMENT

 St. Croix Valley Foundation manages and administers endowment funds for over 100 area nonprofit organizations.
 St. Croix Valley Foundation can accept gifts that most nonprofits are simply not equipped to administer.
-These funds provide long-term financial security to nonprofit organizations, allowing them to focus their energy on the important work they do in our communities.
+These funds provide long-term financial security, allowing the nonprofit to focus on the important work they do in our communities.

 Music Education, Health & Wellness, and Valley Arts grant programs are administered by St. Croix Valley Foundation for region-wide benefit and impact.

 Locally-focused grants are also available and are administered by each of our 10 affiliated community foundations.
 Each community foundation has unique grant making priorities, guidelines and processes.